-Over the course of several decades, Gustavo Santaolalla was recognized as a gifted musician, songwriter, producer, and composer as he enjoyed a multi-phased career that took him from Argentina to the United States and intermittently back to Latin America, overall a storied journey that included Grammy and Oscar wins, not to mention towering heights of respect for his artistic accomplishments.
-Santaolalla began his career while just a teenager, when he founded the Argentine rock band Arco Iris.
-With this band, he released several albums, some of them quite influential, before he fled his native country as it descended into a terrible military dictatorship in the late '70s.
-Santaolalla fled to Los Angeles, where he began a modest production career that would turn downright revolutionary by the tail end of the 1980s, when he began producing breakthrough albums for key bands amid the burgeoning rock en español scene.
-This production work carried him through the 1990s and into the next century, as he worked with, and in most cases helped break into the mainstream, major Latin artists such as Juanes, Julieta Venegas, and Molotov.
+Over the course of several decades, Gustavo Santaolalla was recognized as a gifted musician, songwriter, producer, and composer, and he enjoyed a multi-phased career that took him from Argentina to the United States and, intermittently, back to Latin America; an overall storied journey that included Grammy and Oscar wins, not to mention the towering heights of respect he earned for his artistic accomplishments.
+Santaolalla began his career as a teenager, when he founded the Argentine rock band Arco Iris.
+They released several albums, some of them quite influential, before he fled his native country as it descended into a terrible military dictatorship in the late '70s.
+Santaolalla fled to Los Angeles, where he began a modest production career that would turn downright revolutionary by the tail-end of the '80s, when he began producing breakthrough albums for key bands amid the burgeoning rock en español scene.
+This production work carried him through the '90s and into the next century, as he worked with such major Latin artists as Juanes, Julieta Venegas, and Molotov.
 His production work slowed, however, once he began composing film scores and producing soundtracks, among them Amores Perros (2000), The Motorcycle Diaries (2004), and Brokeback Mountain (2005).
 By this point, especially in the wake of his Academy Award for Brokeback Mountain, he was often better known for his film work than his music production, not to mention his sporadic solo albums.
-Nonetheless, he remained a highly respected figure among Latin musicians and within the industry built upon them, for his association was generally considered to be a Midas touch.
+Nonetheless, he remained a highly respected figure among Latin musicians and within the industry, and an association with him was generally considered to be the Midas touch.

-The remaining members of Arco Iris carried on following the departure of Santaolalla, who formed a new band, Soluna, also including Alejandro Lerner, who would later become a noteworthy singer/songwriter, and Mónica Campins.
+The remaining members of Arco Iris carried on following the departure of Santaolalla, who formed a new band, Soluna, which also included Alejandro Lerner, who would later become a noteworthy singer/songwriter himself, and Mónica Campins.
 Soluna released one album, Energia Natural (1977), and performed sporadically in Argentina and Uruguay before Santaolalla decided to leave this band as well.
-He was tired of life in Argentina, which was suffocating culturally under the presidency of military general Jorge Rafael Videla, who assumed his position as ruler of the country following the 1976 junta that removed from office President Isabel de Perón, Juan Perón's widow.
-Videla's government was increasingly cracking down on dissent, rounding up citizens who posed any threat.
+He was tired of life in Argentina, which was suffocating culturally under the presidency of military general Jorge Rafael Videla, who had assumed his position as ruler of the country following the 1976 junta that removed President Isabel de Perón, Juan Perón's widow, from office.
+Videla's government was increasingly cracking down on dissidents, rounding up citizens who posed any threat.
 (Years later, Videla was charged with homicide, among other crimes, and was convicted and sentenced to life in prison.
 Tens of thousands of citizens "disappeared" during his reign.)
-Given the stiflingly atmosphere of the time, Santaolalla, who was targeted by the authorities because he was a musician and because of his long hair, fled the country, relocating to Los Angeles in 1978 -- after the conclusion of that summer's World Cup, of course, for it was held in Argentina.
+Given the stifling atmosphere of the time, Santaolalla, who was targeted by the authorities because he was a musician and because of his long hair, fled the country, relocating to Los Angeles in 1978 -- after the conclusion of that summer's World Cup, of course, for it was held in Argentina.

-Emboldened by the success of De Ushuahia a La Quiaca, Santaolalla dedicated himself to production work, and he aimed his focus on Mexico, which was undergoing political upheaval in the late '80s.
-The country was suffering from an economic crisis in the 1980s, and when an earthquake struck Mexico City in 1985, killing 10,000 people, the situation there turned dire.
+Emboldened by the success of De Ushuahia a La Quiaca, Santaolalla dedicated himself to production work, and he turned his focus to Mexico, which was undergoing its own political upheaval in the late '80s.
+The country was suffering from an economic crisis, and when an earthquake struck Mexico City in 1985, killing 10,000 people, the situation turned dire.
 Moreover, the presidential election of 1988 took a fateful turn when the computer the country planned to use to count votes, a brand-new IBM AS/400, suddenly crashed on the day of the election.
 The government publicly announced "se cayó el sistema" (the system crashed), and when the votes were tallied later, the Institutional Revolutionary Party (PRI) candidate, Carlos Salinas, was declared the winner.
 This was expected, for the PRI party had controlled the government for the preceding 59 years (1929-1988); however, this was the first time the vote was controversial, and consequently "se cayó el sistema" became a cynical Mexican catch phrase.
 In turn, the PRI party fractured, resulting in the emergence the following year of the left-wing Party of the Democratic Revolution (PRD).
-Moreover, the state-controlled media monopoly in Mexico began to break down around this time, and the longtime ban on rock concerts in Mexico City, enacted in 1968, also came under pressure following a government-approved Rod Stewart concert in the state of Queretaro in 1988.
+Moreover, the state-controlled media monopoly in Mexico began to break down, and the longtime ban on rock concerts in Mexico City, enacted in 1968, also came under pressure following a government-approved Rod Stewart concert in the state of Queretaro in 1988.

-Amid all of this cultural upheaval was an appetite for American-style rock music, especially with the influence of Soda Stereo so prevalent across Latin America at the time, and so Santaolalla began producing Mexican rock bands.
-In particular, Maldita Vecindad's Y Los Hijos del Quinto Patio (1989) and El Circo (1991) as well as Caifanes' El Diablito (1990) -- each produced by Santaolalla -- greatly fueled the burgeoning rock en español movement of the time.
+Amid all of this cultural upheaval was an appetite for American-style rock music, especially with the influence of Soda Stereo so prevalent across Latin America at the time, and so Santaolalla began producing Mexican rock albums.
+In particular, Maldita Vecindad's Y Los Hijos del Quinto Patio (1989) and El Circo (1991), and Caifanes' El Diablito (1990); these greatly fueled the burgeoning rock en español movement of the time.
 Santaolalla's work wasn't exclusively Mexican, however.
 He also produced albums by Los Prisioneros (Chile) and El Divididos (Argentina), for example.
-But he was drawn to Mexico primarily.
-This was partly because of its nearness to Los Angeles, yet perhaps more importantly, it was because of the atmosphere of cultural upheaval there, which he found reminiscent of Argentina during his youth, when the Argentine rock scene was in full swing.
-In the midst of this rock en español uprising, he found Café Tacuba, arguably the rock en español style's premier act -- certainly the most popular -- and the one band with which Santaolalla's production work would become associated more than any other.
+But he was drawn primarily to Mexico.
+This was partly because of its proximity to Los Angeles, yet perhaps more importantly, it was because of the atmosphere of cultural upheaval there, which he found reminiscent of Argentina during his youth, when the Argentine rock scene was in full swing.
+In the midst of this rock en español uprising, he founded Café Tacuba, arguably rock en español's premier act -- and certainly the most popular -- and the band which Santaolalla's production work would become most often associated.

-During the 1990s, Santaolalla produced many other popular bands besides Café Tacuba, including Julieta Venegas (Aquí ), Molotov (¿Dónde Jugarán las Niñas? ), Fobia (Amor Chiquito ), the Gipsy Kings (Tierra Gitana ), Peyote Asesino (Terraja ), Bersuit Vergarabat (Libertinaje ), and Puya (Solo , Fundamental ).
-In 2000 he added to his roster Juanes, with whom he enjoyed tremendous international success over the course of several albums, most notably Un Día Normal (2002).
+During the '90s, Santaolalla produced many other popular bands besides Café Tacuba, including Julieta Venegas (Aquí ), Molotov (¿Dónde Jugarán las Niñas? ), Fobia (Amor Chiquito ), the Gipsy Kings (Tierra Gitana ), Peyote Asesino (Terraja ), Bersuit Vergarabat (Libertinaje ), and Puya (Solo , Fundamental ).
+In 2000 he added Juanes to his roster, with whom he enjoyed tremendous international success over the course of several albums, most notably Un Día Normal (2002).
 With few exceptions, each of these albums was released by Universal Latino, which partnered with Santaolalla; in fact, the two formed a joint venture in 1997, forming Surco, the producer's own boutique label (a sublabel, Vibra, was founded later).
-In addition to production, Santaolalla recorded a pair of solo albums, Gas (1995), a rock album, and Ronroco (1998), an instrumental album showcasing ronroco and charango, stringed instruments of the lute family, traditionally made with the shell of an armadillo.
-A peculiar album, for it isn't particularly Andean-sounding, Ronroco nevertheless attracted producer/director Michael Mann, who approached Santaolalla with a request to use the song "Iguazu" in The Insider (1999), a film starring Russell Crowe.
-The song is featured prominently, during a turning point in the film where there is no dialogue.
+In addition to production, Santaolalla recorded a pair of solo albums, Gas (1995), a rock album, and Ronroco (1998), an instrumental album showcasing ronroco and charango, stringed instruments of the lute family traditionally made with the shell of an armadillo.
+A peculiar album -- it isn't particularly Andean-sounding -- Ronroco nevertheless attracted producer/director Michael Mann, who approached Santaolalla with a request to use the song "Iguazu" in The Insider (1999), a film starring Russell Crowe.
+The song is featured prominently during a turning point in the film where there is no dialogue.

 Santaolalla got the job thanks to another chance meeting, this time with Taiwanese-American director Ang Lee.
-Upon reading the script for the film as well as the short story by Annie Proulx upon which the film was based, Santaolalla composed the soundtrack -- before the movie was even shot, a rare practice in Hollywood.
-Lee was actually able to study the soundtrack beforehand, keeping it in mind as he went about scouting locations for Brokeback Mountain, in addition to while he shot the film.
-Brokeback Mountain was as controversial as it was acclaimed when it opened in late 2005, and the buzz surrounding it garnered Santaolalla a lot of media attention, all the more so when he won a Golden Globe for "A Love That Will Never Grow Old," an original song of his performed by Emmylou Harris and co-written by Bernie Taupin, Elton John's longtime lyricist.
+Upon reading the script for the film as well as the short story by Annie Proulx, upon which the film was based, Santaolalla composed the soundtrack before the movie was even shot, a rare practice in Hollywood.
+Lee was actually able to study the soundtrack beforehand, keeping it in mind as he went about scouting locations for Brokeback Mountain.
+The movie was as controversial as it was acclaimed when it opened in late 2005, and the buzz surrounding it garnered Santaolalla a lot of media attention, all the more so when he won a Golden Globe for "A Love That Will Never Grow Old," an original song of his performed by Emmylou Harris and co-written by Bernie Taupin, Elton John's longtime lyricist.
 An Oscar followed, this time for Best Score.
 The Academy Award complemented his 2005 Latin Grammy Award from the prior year, which he'd won for Producer of the Year.